Orbán is resorting to something he had never done before.

 - UPDATE 20 Dec 2021: Orbán announces that soldiers and policemen get a one-off payment worth 6 months of their salaries (only if they get vaccinated) in February 2022 – timed before the elections.

 - UPDATE Christmas Eve 2021: Orbán personally announced that non-cash vouchers can be used to buy food, not just overpriced and unnecessary domestic holidays, from February 2022 until after the elections (Read more)

 (The list is updated as new spending is announced and is definitely still missing elements.
 These are just the most written-about and spectacular spending items.)

 It will also raise the question – can welfare populism save an ailing autocrat, or does the thawing bring forth more discontent?
-If fear and dependence is not sufficient any more and he needs to entice voters as well – does it mean the end of an era?
+If fear and dependence are not sufficient any more and he needs to entice voters as well as intimidate them- does it mean the end of an era?